CYGNUS-RD/mycondor/README.md

 ## Submit job to CNAF

-To submit jobs to the CNAF queues start from the templates provided in /cvmfs/sft-cygno.infn.it/config/templates/ path in Notebooks.
+To submit jobs to the CNAF queues start from the templates for reconstruction and digitization are provided in /cvmfs/sft-cygno.infn.it/config/templates/ path in Notebooks.
+In your private create a folder and a subfolder with the names you like.
+For example, Launch and Launch/Sub_folder.
+Copy the template files in Launch/Sub_folder/.
+Modify the subber.sh file (see later what is in the subberfile).
+Then from terminal, go to Launch folder and use ```source Sub_folder/subber.sh```.
+This will generate a folder in Launch/logs/newfolder with the exec and sub file, and it will automatically submit the job to the queue.
+Upon retrieve (```cygno_htc -f <jobID> <CEID>```) the .error .out and .log files will appear inside the logs/newfolder.
+A return file will also be saved in the Launch folder.
+It will contain the outcome of the executable program you launched in the queue (the reconstruction.py for the reconstruction example): 0=success; other number = fail.

+### Subber file content example
+Taking as anexample the /cvmfs/sft-cygno.infn.it/config/templates/subber.sh file, here follows a brief description:

 ## On old Queues (deprecated)
 ### Submit a job